-This is a 2017 list of the ten potent anti-aging foods and nutrients that I personally use to keep myself looking and feeling younger.
+This is a current 2017 list of ten potent anti-aging foods and nutrients that anyone can use to keep themselves looking and feeling younger.

 10 Potent Anti-Aging Foods for 2017

 Rutin is a bioflavanoid that has antioxidant properties and it also stimulates the genes that are responsible for collagen production.

 A recent study showed that Rutin increased dermal density by 20.16%, skin elasticity by 40.5%, decreased crow feet wrinkles length by 27% and decreased under eye wrinkles by 49%.

 These amazing results are undeniable and make a strong case for the inclusion Rutin rich foods into your diet.

 Anti-Aging Foods with Highest Concentration Rutin

 Black raspberry 19 mg/100g

 Vitamin A is an important vitamin for its anti-aging effects on your skin.
 It slows the breakdown of collagen in your skin, keeping it firm and elastic.